HackFEVM-SPNDAO/.github/profile/README.md

 ## How It's Made

-### Jon, please fill in some details about the solutions used for encryption/decryption, Pinanta gateway and Submarine.
+### Jon, please fill in some details about the solutions used for encryption/decryption, Pinata gateway and Submarine.
 Please write full sentences instead of bullet points because it's going to be used in the submission.

 ###### Architecture